hcmlab/nova/docs/index.md

  Shorcut					Description
  -------					------
- 0 - 9						Setting the label for the selected segment (For discrete schemes) S							Splitting the selected segment in two parts on the green annotation cursor W							Creating a new label between the green annotation cursor and the red media position cursor, edit selected segment Q							Move signal cursor to the beginning, the annotation cursor to the end of the selected segment E							Move annotation cursor to the beginning, the signal cursor to the end of the selected segment
+ 0 - 9						Setting the label for the selected segment (For discrete schemes) S (on Segment)			    Splitting the selected segment in two parts on the green annotation cursor S (on Tier) 			    Move green Annotation Cursor to red Signal Cursor W							Creating a new label between the green annotation cursor and the red media position cursor, edit selected segment Q							Move signal cursor to the beginning, the annotation cursor to the end of the selected segment E							Move annotation cursor to the beginning, the signal cursor to the end of the selected segment